isaacault/MNIST-Digits-Recognition-Neural-Network/readme.md

 ## Current State

 The neural network is fully functional, however the learning rate is slow.
 By modifying BATCH_SIZE in defs.h to 1, it takes ~58 iterations for the network to get the correct answer.
-Leaving as is, after 10 000 iteration on a batch size of 100, the network attained a success rate of 41% on the final iteration.
+Leaving as is, after 10 000 iterations on a batch size of 100, the network attained a success rate of 41% on the final iteration.

 ## Future Plans